Toyota LandCruiser 300 vs Denza B8

 The Toyota LandCruiser 300 uses a Diesel Twin-Turbo V6 producing 227kW and 700Nm of torque, sent through a automatic to a 4WD layout.
 It covers the 0-100km/h sprint in 8.6 seconds.

 The Denza B8 has the clear power advantage at 425kW vs 227kW.
+In the real-world sprint, the Denza B8 is 3.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort